yy4382/s3-image-port/docs/guide/for-cloudflare-r2.md

 - Go to [Cloudflare dashboard](https://dash.cloudflare.com/) and select R2 on the left.
 - Select the storage bucket you just created.
 - Click `Settings`, and click the `Connect Domain` button on the right side of the `Custom Domains` title.
 - Use a subdomain of your domain hosted on Cloudflare.
-For example, I'm using `i.yfi.moe` for my domain `yfi.moe`.
+For example, the author of the project [@Yunfi](https://github.com/yy4382) uses `i.yfi.moe` as a subdomain of his domain `yfi.moe`.
 - That's it!
 Now your Public URL is `https://i.yfi.moe` or whatever you set it to be.

 ## Configuring CORS